 The day of my birthday came all too soon and with it the day of the party.
 I spent breakfast that morning opening my birthday presents.
 I got a gorgeous new quill from Harry, made from a phoenix feather, a beautiful gold necklace from Ginny that had a star pendent at the bottom, a book from Ron (how imaginative), the usual box of sweets from Mrs Weasley and the promised box of beauty products from George.
 Ginny was so excited, saying how we would get to sample some of them tonight.

 The last present that I opened came from my parents.
 I nervously opened the present, slightly apprehensive at what they would have got me for my eighteenth birthday.
 As I peeled back the pink paper, I realised that the present was a book and as I caught the name of the title, I had to work extra hard to control the disappointment from etching on my face.
 I already had this book.
+It was one of my favourite books, 'Jane Eyre' in a leather bound edition.
 My parents had actually been the ones to give it to me three years before.
 How could they not know that I had it?
-I was pretty sure I had talked none stop about it for a week, going on about how much I had loved it.
+I was pretty sure I had talked non stop about it for a week, going on about how much I had loved it.
 I opened the card next and paused, watching as a pile of twenty pound notes fluttered down onto the table.
 My heart immediately sank.
 I didn’t want to seem ungrateful, but I couldn’t help but remember how my parents had always said that giving money as a present was a huge cop- out and it basically just meant that you didn’t know the person well enough to buy them anything personal.

 I turned my attention back to the card and realised that my mum had written a short note on the inside.